codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Further Details

-For the full summary of how to utilize the offline mode for Parse, be sure to review the [official local store guide](https://parse.com/docs/android_guide#localdatastore) in the Parse docs.
+For the full summary of how to utilize the offline mode for Parse, be sure to review the [official local store guide](http://parseplatform.org/docs/android/guide/#local-datastore) in the Parse docs.

 ## Using the Data Browser

 Suppose we had a simple todo application with user accounts and items persisted to Parse.
-The next step is to create our models using the [dashboard](https://www.parse.com/apps) to manage your new app.
+The next step is to setup and create our models using the [Parse dashboard](http://guides.codepath.com/android/Configuring-a-Parse-Server#parse-dashboard) to manage your new app.
 Visit the "Data Browser" for the correct application and let's create our `User` and `TodoItem` objects for our app.

 First, **remove the test code that we added previously** and drop the "TestObject" listed in the browser to clear testing data.